Visualizing hierarchies in scRNA-seq data using a density tree-biased autoencoder: Methods

 We tackle this problem by reweighing the push-pull loss with the geodesic distance along the density tree.
-The geodesic distance $d_{\text{geo}}(c_i,c_j)$ with $c_i,c_j \in C$ is defined as the number of edges in the shortest path between $c_i$ and $c_j$ in the density tree.
-By correspondence between centroids in high- and low-dimensional space, we can extend the definition to centroids in embedding space.

-Centroids at the end of different branches in the density have a higher geodesic distance than centroids nearby on the same branch, see figure \ref{fig:geo-dist}.
+The geodesic distance $d_{\text{geo}}(c_a,c_b)$ with $c_a,c_b \in C$ is defined as the number of edges in the shortest path between $c_a$ and $c_b$ in the density tree.
+Centroids at the end of different branches in the density have a higher geodesic distance than centroids nearby on the same branch.
 By weighing the push-pull loss contribution of an embedded point by the geodesic distance between its two currently closest centroids, we focus the push-pull loss on embeddings which erroneously lie between different branches.

-The geodesic distances can be computed quickly in $\mathcal{O}(k^2)$ via breadth first search and this only has to be done once before training the autoencoder.
+The geodesic distances can be computed quickly in $\mathcal{O}(k^2)$ via breadth first search, and this only has to be done once before training the autoencoder.

 The final version of our push-pull loss becomes

 Note, that the normalized push-pull loss in equation \eqref{eq:unweighted_pploss} and the geodesically reweighted push-pull loss in \eqref{eq:final_pploss} both also get minimized if and only if the closest centroids in embedding space correspond to the closest centroids in high-dimensional space.